This comforting skillet cabbage recipe is a great weeknight meal. It's healthy, delicious and perfect for all types of customization.

-Cabbage is more than paleo friendly; it’s a vegetable you want to make sure to get much of if you’re following a paleo diet or any diet for that matter.
-Cabbage is great for digestion, so for paleo dieters this is in alignment with increased eat consumption.
+Cabbage is more than paleo-friendly; it's a vegetable you want to make sure to get much of if you're following a paleo diet or any diet for that matter.
+Cabbage is great for digestion, so for paleo dieters, this is in alignment with increased meat consumption.
 Tomatoes are a part of this recipe, so there is somewhat of a watch out for people who have trouble with nightshades.
-Nightshades as may or may not be aware can cause digestive problems for some people.
-If that’s you beware, otherwise enjoy this recipe fully as part of your paleo plans
+Nightshades, as may or may not be aware, can cause digestive problems for some people.
+If that's you, then beware, otherwise enjoy this recipe fully as part of your paleo plans

 Quick and Easy Beef Cabbage Stir Fry

-If you make this quick and easy beef cabbage stir fry, please come back and leave me a comment below with your feedback.
+If you make this Mexican style cabbage stir fry, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.